Russia's Ozon wants to achieve $34 bln in transaction volumes by 2026 - News Break

 Russia's Ozon wants to achieve $34 bln in transaction volumes by 2026

-Ozon (OZON.O) wants to achieve online transaction volumes of around $34 billion in five years and a third of Russia's rapidly expanding e-commerce market, its chief operating officer told Reuters.
+MOSCOW, May 27 (Reuters) - Ozon wants to achieve online transaction volumes of around $34 billion in five years and a third of Russia’s rapidly expanding e-commerce market, its chief operating officer told Reuters.

 One of Russia’s largest e-commerce players, Ozon last week reported a sixth consecutive quarter of triple-digit gross merchandise volume (GMV) growth and upped its GMV growth target for 2021 to 100% from 90%.